andrewrgoss/andrewrgoss.com/content/about.md

   - "/cv.html"
 ---

 Thanks for visiting my website!
-On this page, I'd like to communicate my core competencies, what makes me different, and most importantly, the problem-solving value I bring to the table.
 For more on my professional background, you can visit my <a href="https://www.linkedin.com/in/andrewrgoss" target="_blank">LinkedIn</a> profile.
-You can also find a downloadable copy of my resume here, via my Github account.
+You can also find a downloadable copy of my resume here, via my <a href="https://github.com/andrewrgoss" target="_blank">Github</a> account.

 I've spent most of my career as a consultant in the marketing & advertising industry.
-I've held both business and technical roles in this space while working across numerous verticals.
-Here are some of the clients I've provided services for:
+I've held both business and technical roles in this space while providing services across numerous verticals including finance, higher education, insurance, and commercial software.
+Here are some of the clients I've worked with over the years:

 ![WhoIsHostingThis.com](https://raw.githubusercontent.com/andrewrgoss/andrewrgoss.com/master/content/media/BoA_logo.png)
 ![WhoIsHostingThis.com](https://raw.githubusercontent.com/andrewrgoss/andrewrgoss.com/master/content/media/Correlsense_logo.png)